Red-Bugs/Internal-ctf/README.md

 .
 You can access any page where it runs, like index.php

 And after we get the reverse shell, we go to /opt

 ![](https://github.com/Red-Bugs/Internal-ctf/blob/a3a8f7f8c30c08048f5c1dd45b5aae701cab6318/Screenshot%202025-12-09%20203614.png)
-And this is the SSH username and password, so we will log in through SSH.
+And this is the SSH username and password, so we will log in through SSH

 ```
 ┌──(kali㉿kali)-[~/Downloads/THM]
 └─$ ssh aubreanna@10.49.182.209
 ```
 And after connecting, we will do:

 ![](https://github.com/Red-Bugs/Internal-ctf/blob/a3a8f7f8c30c08048f5c1dd45b5aae701cab6318/Screenshot%202025-12-08%20162835.png)
 ```
 aubreanna@internal:~$ cat jenkins.txt